 But still, he grew restless, and after years of being denied the ability to go to the Carnival, Quasimodo finally braved up and decided he was going to go.
 It would only be one day, and he’d be back home before his father even knew.
-So once his father had left for work, he snuck out, and made for the Carnival, hiding himself and his distorted frame in a baggy hoodie.
+So once his father had left for work, he snuck out, and made for the Carnival, hiding himself and his unique frame in a baggy hoodie.
 And he experienced the time of his life at the Carnival.
 It was bright, it was colourful, and it was spectacular.
 But it didn’t last.
 His father came home early and found out he was missing, and immediately guess where he’d gone, it being the only place he’d spoken about so fervently.
 With the help of security, he found Quasimodo shortly.
 He grabbed him roughly by the hoodie to take him home, but Quasi didn’t want to go home.
 He struggled against his father, and in the process, the hoodie was ripped off, revealing a frame that was shocking to the surrounding Carnival guests.
 Some reacted in terror, some in cruel jibes.
 His father did nothing to stop them, not appreciating the way Quasimodo had exposed his existence to the rest of the town.

 But one of Scar’s insiders immediately found him, telling him what was going on and how shocking the boy appeared.
 Scar showed up to the confrontation, and stopped the crowd, sweeping Quasimodo under his wing.
 After a word with his father, Scar got permission for Quasimodo to live with the Carnival.
 Quasi’s father couldn’t stand the thought that people might associate the misbegotten child with him, and easily handed him off to Scar.